 The Education Society is an organization dedicated to enhancing the social and intellectual experience of future educators at Muhlenberg College.
 It provides a social medium whereby like-minded individuals can participate in a variety of community service experiences, gain valuable insight into the profession, and meet life-long friends.

-The purpose of the History Club is to provide a forum for all students to share their enthusiasm for history.
+The purpose of the Forum of History is to provide a forum for all students to share their enthusiasm for history.
 The club engages in activities such student-faculty socials, trips to historical locations, movie nights, theme nights, professor/student discussions, and guest speaker nights.
-The interests of the club are as diverse as the History Club’s members.
+The interests of the club are as diverse as the Forum of History’s members.
 The club is also a resource for students in need of historical or research assistance with history majors providing such support.

 The John Marshall Pre-Law Society is an organization run by students in an effort to serve as a resource for students interested in the Pre-Law track.
 The exec board meets once a week to organize trips to law schools and law fairs, invite speakers in legal fields and alumni to speak to the group, have LSAT study sessions, and organize trips to the local courthouse.
 Elections for the officers are held at the end of each Fall semester.

 Le Cercle Français aims to promote French language and cultures within the campus community.
 By meeting on a weekly basis, the French Club engages Francophiles of all levels to speak about happenings in and around the Francophone world.
 The club takes a special interest in promoting cultural diversity, and has arranged campus-wide events such as National French Week, French Night at the Garden Room, and Crepe days in Seegers.
 The French Club also seeks to engage the greater community through their sponsorship of the Tournées French Film Festival, the Waiter/Waitress Tray Race, and fundraising efforts for homeless children in Haiti.